iLooL/CP372_a1/README.md

 -must restart program to connect after disconnected

 -colours in get section is text field but should be drop down menu

+TODO

+-fix the PDF by adding test cases (ask the prof for details)